A Bright First Day for Tidal Disruption Event: Conclusions

 The anisotropic outflows formed in our simulations may lead to inclination-dependent photospheric properties.
 For example, downstream gas could be noticeably more optically-thin outside the cone-like outflow in some runs.
 In other simulations, the outflow is also usually preferentially launched in some directions instead of expanding spherically relative to the collision point.

 \textbf{\textit{Caveats}} Our local calculation domain is optimized for resolving the collision shock and tracking gas motion in the net momentum direction, but the long-term outflow evolution and photosphere in $\theta$ and $\phi$ directions can be beyond the calculation domain.
 Studying the system in a global domain will be the focus of our future work.
 When modeling the streams, we ignored the effect of self-gravity \citep{guillochon2014ps1, coughlin2016structure}, the debris energy distribution \citep{spaulding2021effect}, or magnetic fields \citep{guillochon2017simulations, bonnerot2017magnetic} on the stream structure.
 When modeling the black hole, we adopt an approximate gravity description best suited to a spin-less black hole.
-The spin can significantly change the stream orbit, resulting vertical offset between the streams and potential modifications to returning stream width \citep{guillochon2015dark, bonnerot2022nozzle, batra2023general}. \citet{jiang2016prompt} showed that the luminosity produced by the stream-stream collisions will be suppressed by the vertical offset if both stream are thin.
+The spin can significantly change the stream orbit, resulting vertical offset between the streams and potential modifications to returning stream width \citep{guillochon2015dark, hayasaki2016circularization, batra2023general}. \citet{jiang2016prompt} showed that the luminosity produced by the stream-stream collisions will be suppressed by the vertical offset if both stream are thin. \citet{jankovic2023spininduced} explored the spin-induced collision angle modification and vertical offset, and found aspherical downstream gas can also be launched due to offsetting collision, potentially leading to similar enhanced radiation diffusion in postshock gas.
 We also fix the mass injection rate in the simulation, but we show that the outflow optical depth and potential photosphere property can change with mass fallback rate.
 Including the time-dependence of the mass fallback rate and potential pre-peak emission variability is also an interesting focus for future work.